CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 In addition, programs can be added for further analysis, for example to forensically investigate compromised IT systems.
 It is important that all programs and libraries are loaded exclusively from the boot medium.
 No components of the installed IT system may be used.
 If a boot medium is created, it is also important to ensure that in addition to the necessary programs, there are also all the drivers needed to access the client's built-in disks.
 These include, for example, drivers for hard disk controllers (especially RAID controllers) and drivers for hard disk encryption or hard disk compression.

-If the boot media provides enough storage space, additional programs or documentation can be stored on the media.
+If the boot media provides enough space, additional programs or documentation can be stored on the media.
 For example, it can increase the efficiency of debugging if the boot media always contains up-to-date documentation of the system configuration.

 The emergency boot medium itself must be free from viruses and other malicious programs.
 For this reason, only programs that originate from trusted sources (for example, directly from the manufacturer's CD / DVD) or whose digital signature has been checked must be used.
-Also, after the boot media is created and changed, it should be scanned with a virus protection program.
+After the boot media is created and changed, it should also be scanned with a virus protection program.

 It is not absolutely necessary to create a separate boot medium for each IT system.
 A suitably flexible boot medium can be sufficient for a large number of different IT systems.
 Not even the same operating system needs to be deployed on the boot medium as on the target system itself.
 However, for compatibility reasons, this is often beneficial.
 However, it must be ensured by appropriate tests that the medium really works for all clients for which it is to be used.
 Depending on the operating system, system-specific aspects must also be considered, which are described in the respective IT-Grundschutz modules.